Kristijan1001/Android-App-Installer-And-Android-Settings-Launcher-For-Windows-11/README.md

 https://user-images.githubusercontent.com/24441639/138526766-f413b2e8-13b8-40bc-b5f9-c8468d60709e.mp4

+UPDATE: Looks like the issue not installing after awhile is because the ANDROID SYSTEM was shutting down on it own.
+So unless you have it set to be always ON, It will shut off.
+So apps won't install.
+So make sure it is always installed.
+So you can use the one that doesn't reboot the system just fine, i will keep both exe anyways.

 This took me hours to figure out, since i have no clue on making stuff like this.
 Was trying to do it properly where it installs/opens the app and kills the server with no issues.
 Also wanted to make it so it doesn't include any extra files other than EXEs.

 Android App Installer: